 Paul Winters is a partner and provides legal services for the firm's wide array of nonprofit clients and other entities.
-Paul leads the firm's corporate practice group, political organizations practice group, and the firm's technology and data privacy practice groups, assisting clients to understand and comply with these dynamic legal areas.
+Paul leads the firm's corporate practice group as well as the firm's technology and data privacy practice groups, assisting clients to understand and comply with these dynamic legal areas.
 His practice is devoted to helping nonprofits maximally achieve their exempt purposes.

 Churches, denominations, and other religious organizations, trade associations, educational institutions, and large private foundations, number among the clients Paul serves.
 Paul advises organizations in the development of multi-entity corporate structures, improving nonprofits' risk profiles, leveraging joint-ventures, commercial and taxable opportunities, while safeguarding the parent nonprofits' valuable tax-exemption.
 Paul has provided advice and counsel to numerous nonprofits navigating federal and state grant agreements.
 He negotiates complex transactions on behalf of the firm's clients and develops strong contracts and other agreements to further diverse tax-exempt purposes.
 Paul has advised many nonprofit boards of directors to help them understand their fiduciary duties and has developed robust corporate Bylaws from which leaders can properly govern.